John Dunning (businessman)

-John Carter Dunning CBE (born 1934) is a British businessman and the founder of Westmorland Motorway Services, which runs motorway service stations in England, and is best known for Tebay Services.
+John Carter Dunning CBE (born 1934) is a British businessman and the founder of Westmorland Motorway Services, which runs motorway service stations in England and Scotland and is best known for Tebay Services.

+Career

 Dunning began his career in farming in 1956.
 The 900-acre Cumbrian hill farm was focused on sheep cattle.

 Dunning started Tebay Services on his family farm in 1972.

+Personal life

 He is married to Barbara.
 Their daughter Sarah left a City career to become actively involved in the business, and is chair and a co-owner of Westmorland.
 Their other daughter, Jane Lane, runs the farm.

+Honors and awards

 In the 1992 Birthday Honours he was made a Commander of the Order of the British Empire, "For public service in Cumbria."